Dimension statistics of representations of finite groups: Abstract

 \section{Abstract}

-This paper discusses what the dimension data of irreducible representations of a finite group looks like in some specific cases, including unipotent and reductive groups over finite fields.
+This paper discusses what the dimension data of irreducible representations of a finite group looks like in some specific cases, including unipotent and reductive groups over finite fields, and how it compares with the size of conjugacy classes.

-The essence of our investigation is whether the dimension data of irreducible representations of a finite group can be ``geometerized'', to become equal to the cardinality of certain orbit spaces.

-The first part of this paper deals with nilpotent and reductive groups over finite fields, whereas the second part deals with the symmetric group $\SS_n$.
-The main conclusion that we want to bring out to contrast these two cases is that for reductive groups over finite fields, the dimension data is concentrated (in a statistical sense) in a neighborhood of the maximal dimension, whereas for the symmetric group, it is spread out.
+The first part of this paper deals with unipotent and reductive groups over finite fields with $q$ elements in which either $q$ goes to infinity or $\G=\GL_n(\F_q)$ and $n$ goes to infinity.
+The second part of the paper deals with the symmetric group $\SS_n$.
+The main conclusion that we want to bring out in the case of reductive groups $\G(\F_q)$, $q$ varying, is that the dimension data, resp. the size of conjugacy classes, is in a statistical sense, ``roughly'' constant and the same (up to taking the squares).
+We introduce the notion of {\it asympototically constant}, and {\it asympototically log constant} to make precise these notions, which we apply to various groups discussed in this paper including the symmetric groups $\SS_n$.

 \keywords{dimension statistics, nilpotent groups, reductive groups, conjugacy classes, co-adjoint orbits, Kirillov theory, wavefront set, Gelfand-Graev representation, unipotent representation, Vershik-Kerov theory, asymptotic collinearity, partition function, Hardy-Ramanujan formula, Stirling's formula} \subjclass[2020]{20C30, 20C33, 05A17}